elguel/elguelvizspotify.github.io/index.md

 {% include groupedchars.html %}

 This chart below provides more insight on how average song characteristics differ between the 4 countries.
+We can see that they are quite similar.

 {% include 2020chars.html %}